briansmlee/briansmlee.github.io/docs/_esl_posts/03_02_Derivations.md

 ### (3.11) $\hat{\sigma}^2$ has chi-squared distribution with $N-p-1$

-See [this Math StackExchange answer](https://stats.stackexchange.com/a/20230/261782).
+See [this StackExchange answer](https://stats.stackexchange.com/a/20230/261782).
 Below slightly extends the answer by using (imo) a bit easier linear algebra.

 ![Derive (3.11)](/assets/esl/3.11.jpg)